bmeurant/technical-docs/software-architecture/architectural-styles/microservices.md

 ## Advantages and Technical Challenges

 * **Advantages (Benefits):**
-    * **Independent Scalability:** Each service can be scaled vertically or horizontally based on its specific needs, without affecting the others.
+    * **Independent [[software-architecture/system-design-fundamentals/index#Scalability|Scalability]]:** Each service can be scaled vertically or horizontally based on its specific needs, without affecting the others.
     * **Resilience:** If one service fails, the rest of the system can continue to operate, unlike in a [[monolithic|monolithic architecture]] where a single failure can bring down the whole system.
     * **Technological Flexibility:** Teams can choose the most appropriate technologies for each service.
     * **Independent Deployments:** Teams can deploy new versions of their services autonomously, which accelerates **time-to-market** and reduces risk.